pravee-n2/Simple-Time-Tracker-for-Windows/README.md

 ## Usage

-1. Run the Python script:
+1. Run the Python script (or) Use the .exe file:
    ```bash
    python time_tracker.py
    ```